shichao-an/notes/docs/unp/ch7.md

     * This scenario avoids TCP's TIME_WAIT state, but leaves open the possibility of another incarnation of this connection being created within 2MSL seconds ([Section 2.7](#time_wait-state)) and having old duplicate segments from the just-terminated connection being incorrectly delivered to the new incarnation.
     * Occasional USENET postings advocate the use of this feature just to avoid the TIME_WAIT state and to be able to restart a listening server even if connections are still in use with the server's well-known port.
 This should NOT be done and could lead to data corruption, as detailed in [RFC 1337](https://tools.ietf.org/html/rfc1337).
 Instead, the `SO_REUSEADDR` socket option should always be used in the server before the call to `bind`. <u>We should make use of the TIME_WAIT state to let old duplicate segments expire in the network rather than trying to avoid it.</u>
     * There are certain circumstances which warrant using this feature to send an abortive close.
 One example is an [RS-232](https://en.wikipedia.org/wiki/RS-232) terminal server, which might hang forever in CLOSE_WAIT trying to deliver data to a stuck terminal port, but would properly reset the stuck port if it got an RST to discard the pending data.
-3. If `l_onoff` is nonzero and `l_linger` is nonzero, then the kernel will linger when the socket is close
+3. If `l_onoff` is nonzero and `l_linger` is nonzero, then the kernel will linger when the socket is closed.
     * In this scenario, if there is any data still remaining in the socket send buffer, the process is put to sleep until either:
         1. All the data is sent and acknowledged by the peer TCP, or
         2. The linger time expires.